MEDIUM PEEL : FOR BEAUTIFUL SKIN

 Medium peel in Geneva

-The medium peel is an increasingly popular aesthetic medicine treatment for those looking to improve the quality and texture of their skin.
-This procedure helps address various skin issues such as wrinkles, pigmentation spots, acne scars, and other imperfections by stimulating cell renewal, resulting in smoother and more radiant skin.
+The medium peel is an increasingly popular aesthetic-oriented medicine treatment for people who want to improve the quality and density of their skin.
+This treatment helps address various skin concerns such as wrinkles, pigment spots, acne scars, and other imperfections.
+This peel stimulates cell renewal to achieve smoother, more radiant skin.

-Although the treatment requires a recovery period, the results are long-lasting and visible.
-Before undergoing this procedure, it is recommended to consult an experienced physician to ensure the medium peel is suitable for your skin type and aesthetic goals.
+Although the treatment involves a recovery period, the results are long-lasting and visible.
+Before undergoing this treatment, it is recommended to consult an experienced physician to ensure that the medium peel is suitable for the patient’s skin type and expectations.

 What is a TCA peel ?

-The TCA peel is considered a medium-depth peel when used at effective concentrations.
+The TCA peel is a medium peel if it is used at effective concentrations.

 A chemical agent, trichloroacetic acid, is used to penetrate deeply, down to the mid-dermis.